- ACRONYMS AND DEFINITIONS

 |

-- White coat effect/hypertension occurs when blood pressure readings run higher in a clinical setting.
-A study published in 2021 took 18 people with mild-to-moderate untreated hypertension and measured their blood pressure multiple times over the course of 10 minutes with an automated cuff.
-The readings were first done in the absence of a doctor and then in the presence of a doctor.
+- STUDYA study published in 2021 took 18 people with mild-to-moderate untreated hypertension and measured their blood pressure multiple times over the course of 10 minutes with an automated cuff.
+The readings were done in the absence of a doctor and then in the presence of a doctor.
 When the doctor was present, average BP rose from 148/98 to 155/106 mmHg.
 When the doctor was absent, average BP declined from 146/97 to 140/93 mmHg.
 Heart rate and sympathetic nerve activity (measured through the skin) were also elevated with the doctor present.
 [PMID 34365811]

-- White coat hypertension may be diagnosed when ambulatory/home readings average < 135/85 and office readings are > 140/90 [2]
+- White coat hypertension is diagnosed when ambulatory/home readings average < 135/85 and office readings are > 140/90.
+If home blood pressure machines are used, patients should bring their monitors to the clinic to ensure readings are comparable.
+[2,47]

 - Risk factors for resistant hypertension